iluwatar/java-design-patterns/bridge/README.md

 **Programmatic Example**

-Translating our weapon example from above.
+Consider you have a weapon with different enchantments, and you are supposed to allow mixing different weapons with different enchantments.
+What would you do?
+Create multiple copies of each of the weapons for each of the enchantments or would you just create separate enchantment and set it for the weapon as needed?
+Bridge pattern allows you to do the second.

 Here we have the `Weapon` hierarchy:

 ```java
 public interface Weapon {